 COVID-19 has impacted our employees in many different ways.
 In spite of the uncertainty the pandemic has presented to our work and personal lives, the determination and flexibility of our employees has enabled us to deliver trusted news and inspirational content that both informs and brings hope to our audiences.
 TEGNA has prioritized the health and safety of our employees during COVID-19 by moving employees to remote work, implementing safety and other guidelines for news production employees and modifying television station buildings and other office locations following the Centers for Disease Control and Prevention's workplace guidelines.
 Throughout the COVID-19 pandemic, we also invested in or made available additional health, mental health and wellness resources for employees and their families, including:

-- employees working from home,

-TEGNA is covering the cost of membership to
+Care@Work: With a majority of employees working from home, TEGNA is covering the cost of membe

-Care@Work from Care.com to help manage family

-care needs while balancing time at work.
-TEGNA has

-partnered with Care.com to give employees premium,
+TEGNA is covering the cost of membership to Care@Work from Care.com to help manage family care needs while balancing time at work.
+TEGNA has partnered with Care.com to give employees premium, unlimited access to local caregivers.

-unlimited access to local caregivers. - Expanded Medical and Mental Health Resources: To help employees cope with the effects of the pandemic, TEGNA encouraged all our employees to take advantage of the expanded resources available to them, including: - Employee Wellness: Webinars on managing mental health, isolation, stress and anxiety during COVID-19 were offered to employees live and on-demand. - Medical and Behavioral Health: TEGNA's healthcare provider, BlueCross BlueShield of Texas, expanded medical benefits to include telemedicine so employees can schedule video or phone consultations with their medical and mental health providers. - Telemedicine: Teladoc's telemedicine program is available to all employees and family members for
+- Expanded Medical and Mental Health Resources: To help employees cope with the effects of the pandemic, TEGNA encouraged all our employees to take advantage of the expanded resources available to them, including: - Employee Wellness: Webinars on managing mental health, isolation, stress and anxiety during COVID-19 were offered to employees live and on-demand. - Medical and Behavioral Health: TEGNA's healthcare provider, BlueCross BlueShield of Texas, expanded medical benefits to include telemedicine so employees can schedule video or phone consultations with their medical and mental health providers. - Telemedicine: Teladoc's telemedicine program is available to all employees and family members for